damieng/L2ST4/README.md

 # LINQ to SQL templates for T4

 ## Summary
-Templates replicating the functionality of the SQLMetal and the LINQ to SQL classes designer code-generators for both C# and VB.Net requiring just Visual Studio 2008.
+T4 templates with the functionality of SQLMetal/LINQ to SQL classes designer code-generators for C# & VB.Net.

 ## Goal
 Provide drop-in replacements that serve as a starting point for customized code generation.
 The templates also add: